-- The continued support & involvement in the Live Run Implementation Team establishment as proposed by the Live Run Management Group Steering Committee. - Continued regular forums with rail operators, to jointly consider improvements to operational performance, in particular crew change practices and train velocity expectations - Continued consideration jointly with the HVCCC of train park up strategy to provide for efficient management of excess rolling stock at lower demand periods. - Implementation and assessment of the revised corridor shutdown program. - Continued assessment of maintenance practices to reduce the need for track based inspections and physical maintenance interventions. - Complete proposal for industry consultation on incentive mechanisms to minimise coal chain capacity losses. - Continued development of increased train payload initiatives. - Development of Dynamic pathing capability. - Targeted data driven infrastructure reliability improvement initiatives.
+- The Live Run Integration Team establishment as proposed by the Live Run Management Group Steering Committee. - Continued regular forums with rail operators, to jointly consider improvements to operational performance, in particular crew change practices and train velocity expectations - Continued consideration, jointly with the HVCCC, of a train park up strategy to provide for efficient management of excess rolling stock at lower demand periods. - Implementation and assessment of the revised corridor shutdown program. - Continued assessment of maintenance practices to reduce the need for track based inspections and physical maintenance interventions. - Completion of industry and ACCC consultation on incentive mechanisms to minimise coal chain capacity losses. - Continued development of increased train payload initiatives.

+- Development of Dynamic pathing capability. - Targeted, data driven infrastructure reliability improvement initiatives.